danilegitimo/http.js/README.md

 writing the method for each request, it makes the code clearer what is being done.

-* This document was translated from Portuguese into English.
+<p style="font-style: italic; color: red">This document was translated from Portuguese into English.
 Please let the author know if there is any error in communication.
 I would love to continue maintaining this project.
-Thanks.
+Thanks.</p>